Historian and author Thor Gotaas talks about the interesting and comical practices runners used to resort to in the old days on the "femmila".

 This year is the first time women will be doing the "femmila" in Holmenkollen.
 Gotaas is excited to see how the women handle the distance, and acknowledges that this will be a demanding race.

--"We'll see how the women handle five miles.
+-"We'll see how the women handle 50km.
 If it's a mass start, it will be a hard fight.
-But the runners who are tough will do best, says author Thor Gotaas
+But the athletes with best endurance will do best, says author Thor Gotaas

-First out on the "femmila" are the men on Saturday 11 March at 10:30, before the women's historic race on Sunday 12 March at 10:15.
-You can secure tickets for this year's five mile race in Holmenkollen here.
+First out on the "50km" are the men on Saturday 11 March at 10:30, before the women's historic race on Sunday 12 March at 10:15.
+You can secure tickets for this year's 50km race in Holmenkollen here.

 Check out the video below for more on what Thor Gotaas thinks: